Research Area: Cognition and Cognitive Neuroscience

 My ongoing research is investigating how humans combine multiple sensory cues during spatial navigation.
 I also study how people construct and retrieve memories of the environment.
 As part of these endeavors, I develop experiments in immersive virtual reality and employ behavioral and computational modeling techniques.
 I'm also collaborating with researchers at Johns Hopkins University to develop a diagnostic tool for individuals with vestibular impairments.
 I did my undergraduate studies at the University of Louisville, where I worked with the Learning and Performance lab to develop exploratory learning approaches to classroom instruction.
 In my spare time, I like to peruse RateYourMusic in search of new albums to listen to, compete in local dart leagues, and blowup strangers online in Warzone.

-Newman, P. M., Qi, Y., Mou, W., & McNamara, T. P. (under review).
+Newman, P. M., Qi, Y., Mou, W., & McNamara, T. P. (under revision).
 Statistically optimal cue integration during human spatial navigation.

-DeCaro, M. S., Bego, C. R., Newman, P. M., & Velic, L. (under review).
+DeCaro, M. S., Bego, C. R., Newman, P. M., & Velic, L. (under revision).
 Exploring novel problems before instruction: the importance of highlighting problem features.

 Newman, P. M., Cox, G. E., & McNamara, T. P. (2020).
 A computational cognitive model of judgments of relative direction.
 Cognition.
 DOI:10.1016/j.cognition.2020.104559